RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • It can scale and manage 1000s of hosts and servers.

-• The in-depth look at network traffic sources is delivered by Nagios Network Analyzer and high-level information for potential security threats is also delivered by the tool.
+• The in-depth look at network traffic sources is delivered by Nagios Network Analyzer, and the tool delivers high-level information for potential security threats.

 9. Prometheus

 Prometheus is an open-source system monitoring and alerting toolkit based on a time series data model.
-The monitoring process is utilized widely within cloud companies and DevOps teams.
+Monitoring the clusters using Prometheus is utilized widely within cloud companies and DevOps teams.

 Key Features: